MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - What can we say about increasing replicas in the face of particular correlated threats?

-for the digital perservation commons

-- develop standards
-- share experience of reliability of cloud vendors
-- share experience on correlated failures

 ## For digital preservation commons

 - Develop standards
-    1.	with cloud vendors for cryptographic auditing that does not require data egress
+    1.	with cloud vendors for cryptographic auditing that reduces data egress
     2. Reporting of failure rates
 - Sharing reliability of cloud vendors
 - Sharing information on correlated failures?
-- Parralel between strategy of less-reliability + more auditing with original RAID (inexpensive disks); RAM error correction; FAST array of Wimpy Nodes; Google hardware-failure tolerant hadoop  architecture
+- Parallel between strategy of less-reliability + more auditing with original RAID (inexpensive disks); RAM error correction; FAST array of Wimpy Nodes; Google hardware-failure tolerant hadoop architecture

 ---